flatsheet/flatsheet.github.io/roadmap.md

 ---

 # Flatsheet v1.0 Roadmap
 A plan for Flatsheet v1.0, including roadmaps for the technical and outreach sides of the project, and a timeline for the next two months.
 This document is still a work in progress.
-Feedback in the issues queue or sent to hi@flatsheet.io is welcome.
+Feedback in the [GitHub issues queue for this site](https://github.com/flatsheet/flatsheet.github.io/issues) or sent to hi@flatsheet.io is welcome.

 ## Technical